pmcfadin/cassandra-dev-news-agent/README.md

    - Implement natural language processing with `nltk` or `spacy` to extract key information from text.

 3. Decision Making:
-   - Integrate with an LLM API (e.g., OpenAI's GPT) using the `openai` library for reasoning and decision-making.
+   - Integrate with Claude 3.5 Sonnet API using the appropriate library for reasoning and decision-making.
    - Implement custom logic to determine the relevance and importance of changes.

 4. Storage: